ministryofjustice/analytical-platform/README.md

 This will run a preview web server on http://localhost:4567 which you can open in your browser.

-Use `make check` to compile the site to html and check the URLs are valid.
+Use `make check` to compile the site to HTML and check the URLs are valid.

 This is only accessible on your computer, and won't be accessible to anyone else.